 In the popup menu you can now activate 2-step verification by entering a two-factor code.
 You can get this code by following the instructions below.
 Please note that after enabling 2-step verification, you always need your mobile device to generate a new 2-factor code to login to eLABJournal.
 If you do not have that code, you may not be able to directly access your account and data anymore.

-To generate 2-step verification codes, you currently have three options:
+To generate 2-step verification codes, you currently have four options:

 - The eLABJournal or eLABInventory Mobile App – Download and install the App of iOS or Android